TheStreet Downgrades Huntington Ingalls Industries (NYSE:HII) to C+

-Huntington Ingalls Industries (NYSE:HII) was downgraded by investment analysts at TheStreet from a “b” rating to a “c+” rating in a research report issued to clients and investors on Thursday, TheStreetRatingsTable reports.
+TheStreet cut shares of Huntington Ingalls Industries (NYSE:HII) from a b rating to a c+ rating in a report published on Thursday morning, TheStreetRatingsTable reports.

-Other equities analysts also recently issued reports about the company.
-Bank of America downgraded Huntington Ingalls Industries from a “buy” rating to a “neutral” rating and reduced their target price for the stock from $240.00 to $215.00 in a research report on Thursday, November 11th.
-Zacks Investment Research upgraded Huntington Ingalls Industries from a “hold” rating to a “buy” rating and set a $205.00 target price for the company in a research note on Monday, January 10th.
-Wolfe Research initiated coverage on Huntington Ingalls Industries in a research note on Wednesday, December 15th.
-They set an “outperform” rating and a $225.00 price objective for the company.
-Finally, Barclays reduced their target price on Huntington Ingalls Industries from $230.00 to $212.00 and set an “equal weight” rating on the stock in a report on Monday, November 8th.
-Three research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
-Based on data from MarketBeat, Huntington Ingalls Industries presently has an average rating of “Hold” and a consensus target price of $217.20.
+A number of other research firms also recently commented on HII.
+Barclays dropped their price target on Huntington Ingalls Industries from $230.00 to $212.00 and set an equal weight rating for the company in a research note on Monday, November 8th.
+Zacks Investment Research raised Huntington Ingalls Industries from a hold rating to a buy rating and set a $205.00 price target for the company in a research note on Monday, January 10th.
+Wolfe Research began coverage on Huntington Ingalls Industries in a research note on Wednesday, December 15th.
+They issued an outperform rating and a $225.00 price target for the company.
+Finally, Bank of America downgraded Huntington Ingalls Industries from a buy rating to a neutral rating and dropped their price target for the company from $240.00 to $215.00 in a research note on Thursday, November 11th.
+Three research analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
+According to MarketBeat, the company presently has a consensus rating of Hold and a consensus price target of $217.20.

+The firm also recently announced a quarterly dividend, which will be paid on Friday, March 11th.
+Shareholders of record on Friday, February 25th will be given a $1.18 dividend.
+This represents a $4.72 dividend on an annualized basis and a yield of 2.57%.
+The ex-dividend date of this dividend is Thursday, February 24th.
+Huntington Ingalls Industries’s dividend payout ratio is presently 28.30%.

-In other Huntington Ingalls Industries news, VP Jennifer R. Boykin sold 275 shares of the business’s stock in a transaction dated Monday, December 6th.
+In other Huntington Ingalls Industries news, VP Jennifer R. Boykin sold 275 shares of Huntington Ingalls Industries stock in a transaction dated Monday, December 6th.
 The stock was sold at an average price of $185.29, for a total value of $50,954.75.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-2.54% of the stock is currently owned by company insiders.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Insiders own 2.54% of the company’s stock.

-Several institutional investors have recently bought and sold shares of the company.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp increased its stake in Huntington Ingalls Industries by 12.8% during the second quarter.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 7,501 shares of the aerospace company’s stock valued at $1,581,000 after acquiring an additional 853 shares during the period.
-Public Sector Pension Investment Board grew its stake in shares of Huntington Ingalls Industries by 64.4% in the 2nd quarter.
-Public Sector Pension Investment Board now owns 6,305 shares of the aerospace company’s stock valued at $1,329,000 after purchasing an additional 2,470 shares during the period.
-Northwestern Mutual Wealth Management Co. grew its stake in shares of Huntington Ingalls Industries by 47.3% in the 2nd quarter.
-Northwestern Mutual Wealth Management Co. now owns 716 shares of the aerospace company’s stock valued at $151,000 after purchasing an additional 230 shares during the period.
-Liberty Wealth Management LLC grew its stake in shares of Huntington Ingalls Industries by 21,566.7% in the 2nd quarter.
-Liberty Wealth Management LLC now owns 5,850 shares of the aerospace company’s stock valued at $28,000 after purchasing an additional 5,823 shares during the period.
-Finally, Stifel Financial Corp grew its stake in shares of Huntington Ingalls Industries by 55.6% in the 2nd quarter.
-Stifel Financial Corp now owns 5,138 shares of the aerospace company’s stock valued at $1,084,000 after purchasing an additional 1,837 shares during the period.
-Institutional investors and hedge funds own 85.78% of the company’s stock.
+A number of institutional investors have recently added to or reduced their stakes in HII.
+Bank of America Corp DE grew its holdings in shares of Huntington Ingalls Industries by 32.7% during the second quarter.
+Bank of America Corp DE now owns 833,456 shares of the aerospace company’s stock worth $175,652,000 after purchasing an additional 205,244 shares during the last quarter.
+Cooke & Bieler LP grew its holdings in shares of Huntington Ingalls Industries by 40.8% during the fourth quarter.
+Cooke & Bieler LP now owns 553,251 shares of the aerospace company’s stock worth $103,314,000 after purchasing an additional 160,300 shares during the last quarter.
+Wells Fargo & Company MN grew its holdings in shares of Huntington Ingalls Industries by 128.7% during the second quarter.
+Wells Fargo & Company MN now owns 268,428 shares of the aerospace company’s stock worth $56,571,000 after purchasing an additional 151,044 shares during the last quarter.
+Altshuler Shaham Ltd grew its holdings in shares of Huntington Ingalls Industries by 6,487.3% during the third quarter.
+Altshuler Shaham Ltd now owns 152,892 shares of the aerospace company’s stock worth $559,000 after purchasing an additional 150,571 shares during the last quarter.
+Finally, Allspring Global Investments Holdings LLC bought a new stake in shares of Huntington Ingalls Industries during the fourth quarter worth about $20,037,000.
+Hedge funds and other institutional investors own 85.78% of the company’s stock.

 Huntington Ingalls Industries, Inc engages in the shipbuilding business.
 It operates through the following business segments: Ingalls, Newport News, and Technical Solutions.
 The Ingalls segment develops and constructs non-nuclear ships, assault ships, and surface combatants.
 The Newport News segment designs, builds, and maintains nuclear-powered ships which include aircraft carriers and submarines.